 Donald Roy Thompson

 Donald Roy Thompson was born in 1936, in Fowler, California.
-He received his B.A. degree from Sacramento State University in 1960.
-He received his M.A also from Sacramento State University in 1962.
+He received his B.A. and M.A. degrees from Sacramento State University in 1960 and 1962, respectively.
 His most notable art instructor was Wayne Thiebaud.
 Among his classmates were Fritz Scholder and Merrill Mahaffey, both successful artists in Santa Fe.

-During an impoverished time in his early art career he was unable to afford good quality paint so instead he used layers of hand dyed cheesecloth for a large installation at the Cabrillo College Gallery.
+During an impoverished time in his early art career he was unable to afford good quality paint, so instead he used layers of hand-dyed cheesecloth for a large installation at the Cabrillo College Gallery.
 It helped form the basis of the ideas of transparency that he later produced in his acrylic color field paintings of 1971-75.

 Thompson has exhibited solo and group shows both nationally and internationally.
 These include solo shows at Larry Evans/Willis Gallery, Foster Goldstrom, and Galeria Carl Van der Voort in San Francisco, and Ibiza, Spain.
-He had solo shows at Frederick Spratt Gallery in San Jose, California, as well as Shasta College Gallery, in Redding California and Cabrillo College in Aptos, California.
-His group shows include Leila Taghinia-Milani, New York City, Basel Art Fair, Switzerland, Second British International Print Biennale, Yorkshire, England.
+He had solo shows at Frederick Spratt Gallery in San Jose, California, as well as Shasta College Gallery in Redding, California and Cabrillo College in Aptos, California.
+His group shows include Leila Taghinia-Milani, New York City, Basel Art Fair, Switzerland and the Second British International Print Biennale, Yorkshire, England.

 Watch an interview with Donald Roy Thompson with art historian Kathryn Davis